AdobeDocs/journey-optimizer-learn.en/help/summit/l820-lab-workbook/lesson-1-experience-frescopa.md

    1. Open the app.
-   2. On the pop up, click **Allow**, to allow the DX Demo app to send you notifications.
+   2. On the pop-up, click **Allow**, to allow the DX Demo app to send you notifications.

    ![notification pop up](/help/summit/l820-lab-workbook/assets/1-2-allow-notifications.png){width="250" align="center" zoomable="yes"}